lqdev/luisquintanilla.me/_src/about.md

 <a href="/contact"><button type="button" class="btn btn-dark">Get in touch!</button></a>
 <a href="/subscribe"><button type="button" class="btn btn-dark">Subscribe</button></a>

-## About this site

-This site is my digital presence and digital garden in the interwebs.

-The [blog](/posts/1/) section contains mainly long-form articles.
-As I tinker with different technologies, I write down the steps and process I went through to get something working.
-Therefore they mostly serve the purpose of helping me remember how I did something in case I want to do it again in the future.
-I also post these in hopes that they may be of help to others trying to solve similar problems.

-The knowledge-base contains a collection of wiki articles, snippets, and library.
-[Wiki](/wiki) articles are documents on certain topics.
-They intend to connect information and knowledge I encounter as part of personal investigations or randomly stumble upon.
-[Snippets](/snippets) are random scripts and code snippets.
-The [library](/library) is a list of books I'm currently reading or have read.

-The [main feed](/feed/index.html) is like a microblog with content ordered in reverse chronological order.
-It collects in a single place snippets containing notes, photos, videos, and other types of content.
-The [replies feed](/feed/responses.html) contains replies and interactions with other pages and supports [Webmentions](https://www.w3.org/TR/webmention/).
-The feeds take inspiration from [IndieWeb posts](https://indieweb.org/posts).

-In addition to the feeds, there's also the [linkblog](/feed/linkblog) which acts as my bookmark / read-it-later service as I find interesting websites.
-The [blogroll](/blogroll) contains a collection of blogs I follow and the [podroll](/podroll) is a collection of podcasts I listen to.

 For details on how this site is built, check out the [colophon](/colophon)